Traineeship & Graduate Program - mentoring

-Through Flexibility for the Future program new trainees and graduates are provided a network of supports to assist them develop their skills and knowledge.
+Through the South Australian Government Traineeship and Graduate Program, new trainees and graduates are provided a network of supports to assist them to develop their skills and knowledge.

-Mentors are an important part of this network, providing support and advice to graduates and trainees as new employees of the South Australian Government.
+Mentors are an important part of this network, providing support and advice to trainees and graduates as new employees of the South Australian Government.

 What is mentoring?